-5 Things You Need to Do Before You Start Implementing Workday
+5 Things to Do Before Implementing Workday

 If you’ve just spent several months evaluating one HCM application after another, it can be a relief to finally chose Workday.
 But deciding on an HCM solution is just the first step in what is often referred to on daytime television as “a journey of discovery.”

 Before you’re ready to sit down with your deployment partner to craft a Workday implementation project plan, there are some things you, and other members of your organization, will need to do to pave the way for a successful deployment.

 That’s right.
 There’s some more homework to be done.
 But don’t worry.
 We’re providing a syllabus.

 With any large-scale HRIS implementation, it helps if you begin with the end in mind.
 It starts off easy.
 How is your organization going to use Workday?
 How will your employees benefit from it?
 But then you get to some of the more difficult questions.
 What pain points do you experience as an organization?
 What obstacles could you run into as the implementation moves forward?
 Is Gary going to be involved?
 I hope not.
 Everything Gary comes within a 60-foot radius of immediately turns into a garbage fire.
 But that’s just Gary.

 You know your business, and you know where it needs extra attention and care.
 Make sure your Workday deployment partner knows what they should be aware of and warn them of areas where things might get choppy.
 This will help them plan accordingly and navigate carefully.

 Know Your Data and Where to Find It